cdapio/hydrator-plugins/transform-plugins/README.rst

   Formats a Structured Record as Stream format.
 Plugin will convert the Structured Record to Stream format.
   It will include a header and body configurations.
 The body of the Stream event can be either type CSV or JSON.
 :Configuration:
-  - **body:** Specifies the input Structured Record fields that should be included in the body of the Stream event.
+  - **body:** Specifies the input Structured Record fields that should be included in the body of the Stream event
-  - **header:** Specifies the input Structured Record fields that should be included in the header of the Stream event.
+  - **header:** Specifies the input Structured Record fields that should be included in the header of the Stream event
   - **format:** Specifies the format of the body.
-Currently supported formats are JSON, CSV, TSV, and PSV.
+Currently supported formats are JSON, CSV, TSV, and PSV
-  - **schema:** Specifies the output schema.
-The output schema can have only two fields: one of type STRING and the other of type MAP<STRING, STRING>.
+  - **schema:** Specifies the output schema; the output schema can have only two fields: one of type ``STRING`` and the other of type ``MAP<STRING, STRING>``

 Compressor
 -------------